Searching systematically for coupling of laser and phase-modulation noise in heterodyne interferometry: Framework

 \subsection{Laser beam}

 A non-modulated electromagnetic field representing a laser beam can be formulated as

 where $A_i$ is a nominal amplitude; $\omega_i$ is a laser angular frequency, related to the frequency $f_i$ by $\omega_i=2\pi f_i$; $\phi^\mrm{car}_{\mrm{tar},i}$ is the target phase that we aim to measure with a phasemeter at the end; $p_i$ is a laser phase noise in radian.
 In this paper, we assume that $A_i$ is constant.
-The noise coupling of the beam amplitude, caused by the relative intensity noise (RIN), can be found in~\cite{Wissel2022,Wissel2023}.
+The noise coupling of the beam amplitude, caused by the relative intensity noise (RIN), can be found in~\cite{Wissel2022,Wissel2023}, but also, we discuss the relation of $a_i$ to laser RIN in \cref{app:rin}.

 Next, we phase-modulate the beam in \cref{eq:Ei} using the modulation signal in \cref{eq:Vmi}.
 We consider the EOM as a pure linear converter of an input voltage to a phase with a conversion factor of $\pi/V_\mrm{\pi}$ where $V_\mrm{\pi}$ is determined by the EOM specification.
 Therefore, the actual modulation phase becomes